Connecting to Microsoft Fabric enterprise data lake

 Watch our video demo showing you how to connect your Microsoft Fabric account to the Celonis Platform and then embed your Studio views in Microsoft Fabric:

-Prerequisites for connecting to Microsoft Fabric
+Connecting to Microsoft Fabric

 Before creating a data connection in the Celonis Platform, you must have access to a Microsoft Fabric user account and access to your workspaces.
 This user account can then be used to authenticate the connection between the two platforms, providing Celonis access to the following fields: